Email us at info@RealESAletter.com 24/7 365

 Dogs have specific vitamin requirements, which includes:

-According to Dr. Gary Richter, award-winning vet and member of Rover’s Dog People Panel, ‘All dogs are of the species Canis familiaris and as such have very similar nutritional needs.’
+According to Dr. Gary Richter, the award-winning vet said, ‘All dogs are of the species Canis familiaris and as such have very similar nutritional needs.’

 Commercial dog food is specifically formulated to meet those needs.
 If your dog’s food is labeled ‘complete and balanced,’ it contains all the vitamins and minerals your dog needs.

-No, it’s proven and it turns out that grapes are actually deadly for your dogs!
-So be careful dog owners.
+The answer is No!
+It’s proven and it turns out that grapes are actually deadly for your dogs!
+So be careful dog owners you shouldn’t be feeding grapes to your dog.
+However, you can always resort to alternate sources of vitamins and minerals.

 How many grapes will kill a 50-pound dog?